-Interest expense was \$17.2 million and \$13.2 million for the years ended December 31, 2023 and 2022, respectively.
-The year-over-year increase in interest expense was a result of higher interest rates, partially offset by reduced average outstanding borrowings.
-Interest income was \$15.4 million and \$2.8 million for the years ended December 31, 2023 and 2022, respectively.
-The increase in annual interest income resulted from greater returns on our invested cash, due to the previously referenced interest rate environment, as well as an increase in average bank deposits.
+Interest expense was \$3.8 million and \$17.2 million for the years ended December 31, 2024 and 2023, respectively.
+The year-over-year decrease in interest expense was a result of the repayment, in December of 2023, of all previously outstanding direct borrowings under our credit facility.
+Interest income was \$35.4 million and \$15.4 million for the years ended December 31, 2024 and 2023, respectively.
+The increase in annual interest income resulted from greater returns on our invested cash, due to an increase in our average daily invested cash balance.

-Our income tax provision for the year ended December 31, 2023 was \$239.5 million, based on an income tax rate of 27.5%, compared to an income tax provision and an income tax rate of \$152.6 million and 27.3%, respectively, for the year ended December 31, 2022.
+Our income tax provision for the year ended December 31, 2024 was \$370.2 million, based on an income tax rate of 26.9%, compared to an income tax provision and an income tax rate of \$239.5 million and 27.5%, respectively, for the year ended December 31, 2023.
 Refer to Note 11 - Income Taxes of the notes to consolidated financial statements included in Item 8.
 Financial Statements and Supplementary Data for further discussion regarding our income tax provision and effective income tax rate.